1979 Scottish devolution referendum

-A post-legislative referendum was held in Scotland in 1979 to decide whether there was a sufficient support for a Scottish Assembly proposed in the Scotland Act 1978 among the Scottish electorate.
+A post-legislative referendum was held in Scotland in 1979 to decide whether there was sufficient support among the Scottish electorate for a Scottish Assembly proposed in the Scotland Act 1978.
 This was an act to create a devolved deliberative assembly for Scotland.
 A majority (51.6%) of voters supported the proposal, but an amendment to the Act stipulated that it would be repealed if less than 40% of the total electorate voted in favour.
 As there was a turnout of 64% the "Yes" vote represented only 32.9% of the registered electorate, and the act was subsequently repealed.

 A second referendum to create a devolved legislature in Scotland was held in 1997 under a newly elected Labour government, which led to the enactment of the Scotland Act 1998 and the creation of a devolved Scottish Parliament in 1999.

 Background

 Kilbrandon Commission

 Following the Scottish National Party gaining its first peacetime MP in the 1967 Hamilton by-election and Plaid Cymru's first win at the 1966 Carmarthen by-election in Wales, the United Kingdom government set up the Royal Commission on the Constitution, referred to as the Kilbrandon Commission, in 1969.
 The royal commission was intended to look at the constitutional structure of the United Kingdom and consider changes that should be made.
 The final report was published in 1973.

 The commission examined various models of devolution, federalism and confederalism, on top of the break-up of the UK into separate sovereign states.

 In relation to Scotland, eight of the commission's members supported a Scottish Assembly, via a devolved structure.
-It would recommended that the assembly would have around 100 members, elected under single transferable vote from multi-member constituencies.
+It would recommend that the assembly would have around 100 members, elected under single transferable vote from multi-member constituencies.
 The assembly would obtain powers in the areas of education, environment, health, home affairs, legal matters and social services, while agriculture, fisheries and food would be divided between the assembly and the UK government.